jschnurr/kubernetes-the-hard-way-on-azure/docs/automated-setup.md

 ../scripts/auto-provision.sh ~/log.txt
 ```

-Refer to section for [merging the new cluster's kube config file in your default kube config for kubectl commands to run flawlessly](../scripts/deployments/README.md#merge-the-new-cluster's-kube-config-in-your-default-kube-config-for-kubectl-commands-to-run-flawlessly)
+Refer to [section](../scripts/deployments/README.md#merge-the-new-clusters-kube-config-in-your-default-kube-config-for-kubectl-commands-to-run-flawlessly) for merging the new cluster's kube config file in your default kube config for kubectl commands to run flawlessly.

 ## IMPORTANT NOTE if you are scaling down / decreasing count of master nodes